dmitry-ivanov/laravel-wikipedia-grabber/README.md

 ### MediaWiki

 You are not limited to Wikipedia.
-Grab pages from any MediaWiki site:
+Grab the pages from any MediaWiki site:

 ```php
 use MediaWiki;